 The gain control parameter, measured in decibels (dB), refers to the relative amplitude (boost or cut) applied to a specific band of a semi-parametric EQ.

 Applying negative gain will cause an EQ cut, while positive gain will cause an EQ boost.

 When dealing with bell/peak filters, the amount of gain will be realized at the centre frequency of the band in question.
 Adjacent frequencies will be affected by a lesser degree within the band’s bandwidth/Q.

 When dealing with shelving filters, the amount of gain will be realized below a cutoff point (in a low shelf filter) or above a certain cutoff point (in a high shelf filter).
 There will be some sort of transition period with a slope around the defined cutoff frequency.

-Note that low-pass, band-pass, high-pass and band-stop/notch filters will not have gain controls as they’re designed to completely eliminate frequencies above; above and below; below, and between cutoff frequencies, respectively.
+Note that low-pass, band-pass, high-pass, and band-stop/notch filters will not have gain controls as they’re designed to eliminate frequencies above, above and below, below, and between cutoff frequencies, respectively.

 Quality Factor (Q)

-The quality factor (known simply as “Q”) is a dimensionless value equal to the ratio of the centre/resonant frequency to the bandwidth of the filter.
+The quality factor (known simply as “Q”) is a dimensionless value equal to the ratio of the centre/resonant frequency to the filter's bandwidth.

 • fC: centre/resonant frequency